smbc-digital/service-boilerplate/content/README.md

 To register this application template with the dotnet cli

+* Clone this repository to a folder locally
-* Navigate to the boiler root boilerplate folder
+* Navigate to the root boilerplate folder
-* install the the boilerplate using;
+* install the the boilerplate using the --install switch

 ```
 dotnet new --install .